 Rational emotive behavioral therapy (REBT) is a form of action-directed therapy that serves to help you resolve your emotional and behavioral difficulties thereby enabling you to live a more positive and fulfilled life.

-Group therapy is a common form of therapy at Mount Regis Center as we firmly believe that the best way to work through some of your challenges is by engaging with others going through similar experiences.
+Group therapy is a common form of therapy at our rehab center as we firmly believe that the best way to work through some of your challenges is by engaging with others going through similar experiences.
 Groups will include topics such as addiction, relapse triggers, coping skills, and relapse prevention.

 We know that you come from a larger system of family and loved ones and we work hard to include your loved ones in your rehabilitation journey.
 We offer family visits three times each week to allow you the chance to showcase your progress as well as an opportunity for your loved ones to learn more about addiction and recovery.